ChrisioGwaan/java-mats/java-prac/bin/chapter04/c4-note.md

 int result = ++i;  // 'i' is incremented to 6 first, then the value of 'i' (6) is used in the expression.
 // 'result' is 6, and 'i' is 6 after this line.
 ```

+However, from experience, you could use any of them in a for loop.

 * Additional ways to increase a value by 1, 2, 3, or any other digital numbers